MSCantrell/RedRumRunner/prompt_plan.md

    - A world map of approximately 100 locations on our hex grid
    - Basic terrain types (ocean, land, coastline)
    - Rivers and mountain ranges
-2. Implement noise-based generation for natural-looking terrain
+2. Implement noise-based generation using NumPy and tcod's noise functions for natural-looking terrain
+   - Use multiple noise layers for different features
+   - Apply appropriate thresholds for terrain type determination
 3. Add parameters to control generation (world size, land percentage, etc.)
 4. Ensure the world wraps appropriately (either as a globe or with edges)

-Integrate with our existing renderer to display the generated world.
+Integrate with our existing tcod renderer to display the generated world with different colors for terrain types.
 The system should be consistent enough that similar seed values produce similar worlds, but with enough variation to be interesting.
+Add logging for the generation process.
 ```

-#### Prompt 7: Location Generation
+### Prompt 7: Location Generation

 ```
 Building on our world generation, implement location placement and types: